hafizsyaqif/jackbdu.github.io/_posts/2018-03-25-getting-started-with-premiere.md

 1. In the right-most panel, navigate to Effects > Video Transitions, and then expand any of the sub-category.
 2. Drag and drop any transition onto any clips we want to apply transition to.
 3. We can adjust the duration by double clicking on the transition we just added on timeline.

+Similarly, we can also apply audio transitions to audio clips.

 ### Text